ewired/gjs-guide/docs/tutorials/gjs-style-guide.md

 ## Semicolons

-JavaScript allows omitting semicolons at the end of lines, but don't.
+While JavaScript allows omitting semicolons at the end of lines,we do not.
 Always end statements with a semicolon.

-## js2-mode

-If using Emacs, try js2-mode.
-It functions as a "lint" by highlighting missing semicolons and the like.

 ## Imports

-Use CamelCase when importing modules to distinguish them from ordinary variables, e.g.
+Always use **CamelCase** when importing modules and classes to distinguish them from other variables.

 ```js
 const Big = imports.big;